 Student Loans

 Federal student aid can help pay for college-related costs as well.
-The Free Application for Federal Student Aid (FAFSA®) is one determiner of how much and what type of federal student aid students and parents might qualify for.
+The Free Application for Federal Student Aid (FAFSA®) is one way to determine how much and what type of federal student aid students and parents might qualify for.
 Some individual colleges also use the FAFSA in determining eligibility for their own financial aid programs.
-(Before considering private student loan options, all federal student loan options should be exhausted.)

 The Takeaway

-Personal lines of credit are similar to credit cards in that they both are generally unsecured loans issued based on your personal creditworthiness.
-By understanding how a credit card differs from a personal line of credit, you can choose the loan that best fits your needs.
+Personal lines of credit are similar to credit cards in that they are both generally unsecured loans issued based on your personal creditworthiness.
+By understanding how a credit card differs from a personal line of credit, you can choose the loan that best fits your needs or decide to access cash through an alternative method.

 FAQ